-New Research On Fossil Of Extinct Four-Million-Year-Old Hominin Shows Stunning Similarity To Humans Today
+New Research On Fossil Of Extinct 4-Million-Year-Old Hominin Shows Stunning Similarity To Humans Today

 “The Jacovec cranium exemplifies the relevance of the Sterkfontein fossil specimens for our understanding of human evolution.
 Imaging techniques open unique perspectives for revisiting the South African fossil assemblage.”

-The new study that shows a similarity between the cranium of modern humans and the four-million-year-old hominin fossil has been published in the Journal of Human Evolution.
+The new study that shows a similarity between the cranium of modern humans and the 4-million-year-old hominin fossil has been published in the Journal of Human Evolution.